bonfire-networks/bonfire-app/README.md

 `iex -S phx.server` to start the server check out the app on `localhost:4000` in your browser

+## Additional information

+- messctl is a little utility for programmatically updating the .deps files from which the final elixir dependencies list is compiled by the mess script.
+The only use of it is in the dep-* tasks of the Makefile.
+It is used by some of the project developers and the build does not rely on it.

+- FORKS is used by the same developer tasks to determine where to find local forks of dependencies.

 ## Copyright and License

 Copyright (c) 2021 Bonfire Contributors